cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 If you haven't started the server yet, now would be a good time to start everything up and make sure it's working.

-If things are good to go, you should land directly on the QrCodes index page.
+If things are good to go, you should land directly on the `QrCode` index page.

-Clicking the New QR Code button, filling out the URL, and uploading a logo.
+Clicking the New QR Code button, filling out the URL, and uploading a logo should create a new QR code record with the URL and logo attached.

 ### QR codes.

 We'll be using the [rqrcode](https://github.com/whomwah/rqrcode){:target="_blank"} gem to generate QR codes as a PNG and saving as an
-Active Storage attchment.
+Active Storage attachment.

 Add it to the Gemfile with::